nobre84/CLWeeklyCalendarView/README.md

 CLCalendarBackgroundImageColor;      //BackgroundImage color - Default : see applyCustomDefaults.
 ```

-You need to fire below delegate function to apply your customisation:
+You need to use this method to apply your customisation:

 ```objective-c